daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-12-BS-SNPer-Molec-Underpinnings-WGBS.md

 `Submitted batch job 303619`

 The script ran without errors!
-The output .vcf files all look good compared to Steven and Yaamminis output files.
+The output .vcf files match the SNP output file standard VCF format.

 The output files include an SNP output file and a methylation output file.
 The SNP output file has a standard VCF format.